-The evaluator devised and executed the necessary evaluator penetration testing (hereinafter referred to as the "penetration testing") to test items with the possibility of exploitable vulnerabilities in the assumed environment of use and attack level, based on the evidence shown by the process of the evaluation.
+The evaluator devised and performed the necessary evaluator penetration testing (hereinafter referred to as the "penetration testing") on the potentially exploitable vulnerabilities of concern under the assumed environment of use and attack level from the evidence shown in the process of the evaluation.

-Penetration testing executed by the evaluator is explained below.
+The penetration testing performed by the evaluator is explained below.